SOCIETY FOR THE PROMOTION

 October 2020: Mexican Gothic by Silvia Moreno-Garcia

-Check back in at the end of November for discussion questions and links for further reading.
+Check back in at the end of December for discussion questions and any suggestions for further reading.
 If you'd like to follow the discussion, send me an ask on Tumblr or reply to this month's S.P.E.L.L. post to be tagged!